 Week seven (May 8, 2005)

 The next update is threading on thin ice since it touches on some political and historical topics.
 I do not attempt to give an objective view, and I want to make it very clear that the following describes how I feel towards the German-French relationship and is not supposed to be representative of anyone but myself.

-Both contries strived for a normalzation of their relationship in the following decades.
+Both contries strived for a normalization of their relationship in the following decades.
 This was attempted on all levels, reaching from the top level of international treaties down to the bottom of school and community exchange programs.
-Most cities and even smaller towns in Germany usually have a French partner town, and it is very common to have 1-2 weeks long exchanges between school classes, cultural organzations and so on.
+Most cities and even smaller towns in Germany usually have a French partner town, and it is very common to have 1-2 week long exchanges between school classes, cultural organizations and so on.

 · Recent development